 - The Council is taking legal advice on inclusion on an anti-slavery clause in its standard terms and conditions

-- New supplier forms are under review to ensure all new suppliers covered under the Act complete a form that includes a statement from them that they are not involved in modern slavery or exploitation of workers in any way.
+- New supplier forms include a declaration by all new suppliers covered by the Act stating they are not involved in modern slavery or exploitation of workers in any way.

 Brentwood Borough Council aims to trade only with those suppliers that comply with the Act and those who can demonstrate they are taking steps towards compliance.

 This statement is made under section 54(1) of the Modern Slavery Act 2015 for the financial year ending 31st March 2020.

 This statement is approved by Brentwood Borough Council Finance Director (section 151 Officer) and will be subject to review on an annual basis.